RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Method

 \section{Method}

-RDIS consists of RDI and self-training, where the former trains an imputation network explicitly using existing values of incomplete data, while the latter uses pseudo values of the missing values of incomplete data.
-Self-training employs an imputation network trained with RDI as a teacher model.
-In the following, we delineate the problem statement, RDI, RDIS, and entropy as a criterion for selecting reliable pseudo values.
+RDIS consists of RDI and self-training, where the former trains an imputation model explicitly using observed values of incomplete data, while the latter uses reliable pseudo values for more accurate training.
+Self-training employs an imputation model trained with RDI as a teacher model.
+In the following, we delineate the problem statement, RDI, and self-training.